ZeyuRen-93/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Zeyu Ren is currently a robotics researcher at ByteDance Seed.
-His research interests include collaborative robotic arms, under-actuated hands, tendon-driven mechanism and actuators.
+His research interests include cobot arms, dexterous hands, actuators and humanoid robots.
 In 2019, he received his Ph.D degree in Robotics from Italian Institute of Technology under the supervision of Dr. Nikos G. Tsagarakis.
 His bachelor degree was obtained in Mechatronics Engineering from Zhejiang University in 2015.